College Hoops 2K8

-College Hoops 2K8 is a video game by Visual Concepts and 2K Sports.
+College Hoops 2K8 is a 2007 sports game developed by Visual Concepts and published by 2K.
 It was released on November 19, 2007 for the Xbox 360, PlayStation 2, and PlayStation 3.
 The cover features Greg Oden, formerly of the Ohio State Buckeyes.

 Almost every school competing in Division I NCAA college basketball at the time was included in 2K8, including recent additions South Carolina-Upstate, Cal State-Bakersfield and Florida Gulf Coast.
 Not included were Presbyterian College and North Carolina Central, D-1 independents.
 Also, Centenary College of the Summit League was unlicensed and instead named UL-Calcutta.
 The game also featured the ability to change and modify rosters and share them online via the newly introduced 2K Share feature.
 The real coaches feature was dropped from this game, possibly because the coaches chose not to renew their contracts and all of the coaches are unnamed.

 The announcers/commentators featured in the game were Verne Lundquist and Bill Raftery.
 The College Hoops series was put on hiatus in 2008 as 2K Sports declined to seek the college license for a 2K9 release.
 However, EA Sports continued licensing rights from the NCAA to make college basketball games until they too discontinued their college basketball game series, in 2010.